Point Lonsdale: Other

-Point Lonsdale has a large 100-year-old Norfolk Pine 'The Christmas Tree' that is lit up on the first Saturday in December at the end of an evening of A Community Celebration of Christmas.
+Point Lonsdale has a large 100-year-old Norfolk Pine, 'The Christmas Tree', that is lit up on the first Saturday in December, at the end of an evening of A Community Celebration of Christmas.
 The Community Celebration of Christmas is run by a committee of volunteers assisted by the local service clubs, Lions and Rotary.
-The focus of the event is the community and children and each year the lights are turned on by a special guest (or guests) of honour chosen for their contribution to the Community.
+The focus of the event is the community and children.
+Each year the lights are turned on by a special guest, or guests of honour chosen for their contribution to the Community.

 The Borough of Queenscliffe has a high percentage of volunteers and it is usually volunteers that are chosen as the special guest/guests of honour in recognition of their contribution to the community.
-Santa arrives at 7:25pm in the local Fire Brigade Truck, whilst throwing lollies to the children, to start an evening of entertainment by local performers.
-Glowcandles are sold as a fundraiser for maintaining equipment on the tree with all profits supporting the ongoing lighting of the tree.
-The tree itself is decorated by community volunteers and service club members coordinated by The Christmas Tree Committee.
+Santa arrives at 7:25 pm in the local Fire Brigade Truck, whilst throwing lollies to the children, to start an evening of entertainment by local performers.
+Glowcandles are sold as a fundraiser for maintaining equipment on the tree, with all profits supporting the ongoing lighting of the tree.

+The tree is decorated by community volunteers and service club members coordinated by The Christmas Tree Committee.
 Festooning is hauled up by hand and manually secured into the tree.
 This tree can be found at the corner of Grimes Road and Point Lonsdale Rd, Point Lonsdale, Victoria.
 When lit up this tree can be seen for miles out to sea and is a Queenscliffe Borough icon, having been lit since about 1952–1953.
-When the lights are on you know Christmas is getting close.
+When the lights are on, you know Christmas is getting close.

-The township of Point Lonsdale has also been used in some episodes of the hit children's series Round the Twist for some of the exterior scenes.
+The township of Point Lonsdale was used in some episodes of the hit children's series Round the Twist for some exterior scenes.

 Sport

-Golfers play at the course of the Lonsdale Golf Club on Fellows Road, which is currently undergoing a major renovation.
+Golfers play at the course of the Lonsdale Links Golf Club on Fellows Road, rated a Top 20 course in Australia, after undergoing a major renovation.

 Bowlers bowl at the Point Lonsdale Bowling Club.

 Surfers surf with the Point Lonsdale Boardriders Club The tennis club is open to members and their guests.